kalaondr/node-slate-test/source/includes/trip-api.md

 type                    | string                       | Type of vehicle.
 "Sedan", "MPV", "Van", "Luxury" or "Shuttle" maxPassengers           | integer                      | Maximum number of passengers that can take a trip in this vehicle. description             | string                       | Description of the vehicle type, e.g. models that it is similar to. image                   | string                       | Link to an illustrative image of the vehicle type.
-Not an image of the exact vehicle.
+Not an image of the exact vehicle that will be used for this trip.

 ## Luggage